Bennett Elder OC ‘25

 J.F.
 Oberlin University, Japan (2026-28)

 Bennett Elder ‘25 majored in East Asian Studies and Mathematics with a minor in Studio Art.
 At Oberlin, Bennett’s studies bridged and interweaved disciplines, with mathematical concepts, artistic practice, and explorations of Japanese history, imagery, and daily life often occupying the same academic and creative endeavors.
 Bennett was a long-time performing member of Oberlin College Taiko, serving as a treasurer, co-chair, and ExCo instructor for the group throughout his tenure.
-He was also the Vice President of Student Life on Oberlin’s Student Senate, working to support the interests of Oberlin’s student body and create bridges between students and Oberlin’s administration.
+He was also the Vice President of Student Life on Oberlin’s Student Senate, working to support the interests of the student body and create bridges between students and the administration.